Signynt/signynts-darkroom-script/README.md

 1. Open the folder containing the repository.
 You should see a file called `signynts-darkroom-script.py`
 2. Put all the images you would like to process into a folder called `input`
-3. Open the repository in the terminal (Example: `cd Documents/Github/signynts-darkroom-script`)
+3. Open `signynts_darkroom_script.py` with Python.
+You will begin to see it processing the files in a terminal window
-4. Run the script by running `python signynts-darkroom-script.py`.
-You will see the progress of the script begin.
-5. Your output files will be put in a folder called `output`.
-Remove the dust by opening the image in Affinity Photo and running the macro called `Remove Dust`
+4. Your output files will be put in a folder called `output`.
+Remove the dust by opening the image in Affinity Photo or Photoshop and running the macro
-6. Done!
+5. Done!
 You can apply any further edits you want to your image (`Filters > Autolevel` always gives me great results), and save it!

 > If you have any issues please make sure the script works with the [Example.tif](https://github.com/Signynt/signynts-darkroom-shortcut/releases/download/v1.1/Example.tif) file before opening an issue.